Port

 Miyajima is a beautiful UNESCO World Heritage Site island in the Inland Sea, with a 1,400-year history as a holy site of Shinto.

-A motorcoach brings you to Miyajimaguchi, where you'll board the ferry that will take you to Miyajima Island.
-On the island, it's a short walk to the stunning Itsukushima Shrine.
+A motorcoach brings you to Miyajimaguchi, where you’ll board the ferry to Miyajima Island.
+On the island, it’s a short walk to the stunning Itsukushima Shrine.
 The shrine is built like a pier over the water in a small inlet and is dedicated to the Shinto deities of seas, storms and sun.
-An array of covered corridors and bridges surrounds the vermilion-painted main building.
-In front of the shrine is the striking red torii (traditional Japanese gate) rising 52 feet above the water; its columns are made of camphor and measure 32 feet in diameter with support pillars buried deep in the seabed.
+Dating back to AD 593, the pavilion was expanded in the 12th century by warlord Taira no Kiyomori.
+Its architectural style is known as shinden-zukuri, developed for palatial or aristocratic mansions during the Heian period of the 8th and 12th centuries.
+The vermilion-painted main building is surrounded by an array of covered corridors and bridges.
+In front of the shrine is the striking red torii (traditional Japanese gate) rising 52 feet from the water; its columns are made of camphor and measure 32 feet in diameter with support pillars buried deep in the seabed.

-Travel back to Miyajimaguchi by ferry and reboard your motorcoach for the short drive to the lunch venue.
+Travel back to Miyajimaguchi by ferry and transfer to the lunch venue.

 Back in Hiroshima, you will visit Hiroshima Peace Memorial Park, with brightly-colored paper cranes everywhere.
-Origami or paper-folding is a traditional Japanese craft and has become a symbol of peace.
-It is estimated that approximately 10 million cranes are brought to the Children's Peace Monument each year.
+It is estimated that approximately 10 million cranes are brought to the Children’s Peace Monument each year.

 Tour the Peace Memorial Museum.
 See exhibits, videos and items that survived the bomb.
 Learn about the scope of destruction and extent of the bombing zone.
 See haunting images of shadows etched into buildings and sidewalks.